 Mullet is one of the best baits to use to catch bluefish in the fall.

 In New Jersey there is always a significant mullet run in the fall.
 Around the middle of September they start coming out of the back bays and gather right along the beaches.
 They form dense schools and are easy to catch with a cast net.
 They are not usually fished live, but rather fresh.
 The bait shops at that time of year always carry bags of fresh frozen mullet.
 Bluefish are not so fussy.
-Fresh is fine with them.
+Fresh frozen is fine with them.